mayrmt/mayrmt.github.io/scientific_community.md

 ## Reviewer for Journal Publications

-I'm happy to serve as a reviewer for the following international journals:
+I'm happy to regularly serve as a reviewer for the following international journals:

 - [Archive of Applied Mechanics](https://www.springer.com/journal/419)
 - [Fluids](https://www.mdpi.com/journal/fluids)